Dedé (footballer, born 1988)

-Anderson Vital da Silva, commonly known as Dedé (/pt-BR/; born 1 July 1988) is a Brazilian footballer who plays as a centre back.
+Anderson Vital da Silva, commonly known as Dedé (/pt-BR/; born 1 July 1988) is a former Brazilian footballer who played as a centre-back.

 Club career

 Vasco da Gama

 After a spell in Campeonato Carioca for Volta Redonda in 2009, Dedé was loaned with a buy-out clause to Vasco da Gama.
 In Vasco da Gama, Dedé won his first title as a professional, the Brasileirão Série B in 2009, despite not having had many chances in the first team.

 In 2010, Dedé started the year on the bench and had very few chances to show his skills at Vasco da Gama.
 However, in a game against Vitória, in the quarter-final of the Copa do Brasil, Dedé was selected due to the lack of available defenders and subsequently had his contract (which would end in a month) renewed until the end of 2010.
 He played very well and after a string of solid and impressive displays, became the defensive backbone of Vasco da Gama, becoming a fan favourite, heavily cheered by the club's supporters.

 In October 2010, the buy-out clause was exercised, and subsequently Dedé and Vasco da Gama signed an agreement until the end of 2014.
 In the same year, Dedé won the award of best right centre back in Brasileirão.
 In 2011, formed a rock solid duo with Anderson Martins that won the 2011 Copa do Brasil, with both players being elected the best central defenders of the 2011 Campeonato Carioca.

 Currently, Dedé is considered one of the best centre backs in Brazilian football, with great acclaim from critics and fans.
 Dedé has become one of the great idols of Vasco da Gama in the 21st century, turning up the campaign poster boy "Marco1924" (promotional clock that celebrates the victory of Vasco da Gama against racism in football), along with Fernando Prass.
 On 11 July, was elected by SBT and a popular vote as one of the 100 greatest Brazilians of all time.
 On one of his last games for Vasco da Gama, he kissed the club's emblem to show his love for the club even with his transfer.